Explicit Acyclic Models and (Co)Chain Operations: Chain and Cochain Complexes

-\begin{itemize} \item The map defines a chain map, which is an isomorphism with finite free assumptions. \end{itemize} In a topological situation, this last map will become the pairing between tensors of cochains and tensors of chains used to define cup products. \\
+{\bf *Comments on Cup Products.*} In a topological situation, the maps in bullet point 9 of Proposition \ref{3.1} will become the pairing between tensors of cochains and tensors of chains used to define cup products.
+The sign in the map of bullet point 9 is required, once we agree on the sign in the differential in general cochain complexes, $<du, x> = (-1)^{|x|} <u, dx>$. \\

+In topology we want the cochain algebras of spaces to be differential graded associative algebras.
+The sign convention for the coboundary forces the cochain cup product formula in the topological case to include the ``Dold sign", in order that the coboundary is a derivation and that the cochains on a space form a $DGA$ algebra.
+Specifically, if $x = (x_0, x_1, \ldots, x_n)$ are vertices of an ordered simplex and $\alpha$ and $\beta$ are cocycles whose degrees add to $-n$, the Dold sign convention for cup products using the $AW$ diagonal is the definition\footnote{In the category of simplicial sets a map $x \colon \Delta^n \to X$ is not determined by vertices.
+But the abuse of notation $x = (x_0, x_1, \ldots, x_n)$ makes it easy to refer to face operators.}